mecid/mecid.github.io/_posts/2021-04-15-accessibility-actions-in-swiftui.md

 }
 ```

-As you can see in the example above, the implementation of the RatingView is pretty straightforward.
-The RatingView changes the value of rating using binding whenever you press the particular button.
+As you can see in the example above, the implementation of the *RatingView* is pretty straightforward.
+The *RatingView* changes the value of rating using binding whenever you press the particular button.
 But what about accessibility?
-How does VoiceOver work with the RatingView?
+How does VoiceOver work with the *RatingView*?

 Buttons are accessible out of the box, and VoiceOver will focus on the first button and pronounce the message: "star fill".
 This is the default behavior, and it doesn't make sense in this case.
 Fortunately, SwiftUI provides us a few modifiers to customize the user experience here.